tshepang/blog/content/computing/project of note: Valgrind.rst

 performance.

-Following is example code; it accepts 2 arguments, a filename and content it will write to that file:
+Following is example code; it accepts 2 arguments, a filename and text that will be written to that file:

 .. code-block:: c